Unification Church: Holy Spirit Association for the Unification of World Christianity (1954–1994)

-Moon founded the Holy Spirit Association for the Unification of World Christianity (HSA-UWC) in Seoul on 1 May 1954.
-It expanded rapidly in South Korea and by the end of 1955, had 30 centers throughout the nation.
-The HSA-UWC expanded throughout the world with most members living in South Korea, Japan, the Philippines, and other nations in East Asia.
-In the 1970s, American HSA-UWC members were noted for raising money forUnification Churchprojects.
+Moon founded the Holy Spirit Association for the Unification of World Christianity (HSA-UWC) in Seoul on May 1, 1954.
+It expanded rapidly in South Korea and, by the end of 1955, had 30 centers nationwide.
+The HSA-UWC expanded throughout the world, with most members living in South Korea, Japan, the Philippines and other nations in East Asia.
+In the 1970s, American HSA-UWC members were noted for raising money for Unification Church projects.

+In 1955 the HSA-UWC founded The Collegiate Association for the Research of Principles (CARP; 대학원리연구회).
+According to CARP's website, its goal is to promote "intercultural, interracial, and international cooperation through the Unification world view".
+J. Isamu Yamamoto states in Unification Church: "At times, CARP has been very subtle about its association with the Unification Church; however, the link between the two has always been strong since the purpose of both is to spread Moon's teachings."

 The HSA-UWC also sent missionaries to Europe.
 They entered Czechoslovakia in 1968 and remained underground until the 1990s.
 Unification movement activity in South America began in the 1970s with missionary work.
 Later, the HSA-UWC made large investments in civic organizations and business projects, including an international newspaper.

 Starting in the 1990s, the HSA-UWC expanded in Russia and other former communist nations.
 Hak Ja Han, Moon's wife, made a radio broadcast to the nation from the State Kremlin Palace.
 As of 1994, the HSA-UWC had about 5,000 members in Russia.
 About 500 Russian students had been sent to the US to participate in 40-day workshops.

 Moon moved to the United States in 1971, although he remained a citizen of the Republic of Korea.
-In the 1970s, he gave a series of public speeches in the United States, including one in Madison Square Garden in New York City in 1974; two in 1976 in Yankee Stadium in New York City; and one on the grounds of the Washington Monument in Washington, DC, where he spoke on "God's Hope for America" to 300,000 people.
+In the 1970s, he gave a series of public speeches in the United States, including one in Madison Square Garden in New York City in 1974; two in 1976 in Yankee Stadium in New York City; and one on the grounds of the Washington Monument in Washington, D.C., where he spoke on "God's Hope for America" to 300,000 people.
 In 1975, the HSA-UWC held one of the largest peaceful gatherings in history, with 1.2 million people in Yeouido, South Korea.

 In the 1970s, the Unification Church, along with some other new religious movements, became a target of the anti-cult movement.
 Activists have accused the movement of having "brainwashed" its members.
-In 1976, AmericanUnification Churchpresident Neil Albert Salonen met with Senator Bob Dole to defend the HSA–UWC against charges which were made by its critics, including the parents of some members.
+In 1976, American Unification Church president Neil Albert Salonen met with Senator Bob Dole to defend the HSA-UWC against charges made by its critics, including the parents of some members.